soliditor413/pgp_chain_develop/README.md

 In a private network setting, however a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
-To start a `geth` instance for mining, run it with all your usual flags, extended
+To start a `pgp` instance for mining, run it with all your usual flags, extended
 by:

 ```shell